stMedard/Booksbe-django-cloudrun-GCP/README.md

 # Booksbe-django-cloudrun-GCP
-App for writing books and generate ebook in Pdf. https://booksbe.pl
+App for writing books and generate ebook in EPUB and Pdf. https://booksbe.pl